 Content

-To relocate to Spain with the goal of obtaining permanent residency, one must first secure a temporary residence permit based on one of the following grounds: employment, university admission, family reunification with a Spanish citizen or resident, running a business, or making financial investments in the country’s economy.
-The legal framework for acquiring permanent resident status is established by the «Law on the Rights and Freedoms of Foreigners in Spain and Their Social Integration».
+To relocate to Spain with the goal of settling in the country on a long-term basis, one must first obtain temporary legal status on one of the following grounds: employment, university admission, family reunification with a Spanish citizen or resident, running a business, or making financial investments in the country’s economy.
+The legal framework governing this process is established by the Law on the Rights and Freedoms of Foreigners in Spain and Their Social Integration.

 What Is Spanish Permanent Residency and How Does It Differ from a Temporary Residence Permit?